 .
 Ethnography and Digital Research

-context of your family's history in the story of the Southern Unites States.
-To know yourself is to have
+context of your family's history in the story of the Southern United

-past along with the techniques necessary to preserve stories and found materials for future generations.
+the techniques necessary to preserve stories and found materials

 .
 Capture and memorialize unguarded stories from a fading generation of elders